woossi0/suite/docs/usermanual/source/webmaps/composer/configuration.rst

    Data tab

-As with the Maps and Layers tabs, the list of data sources can be sorted by name or by last modification, and can also be filtered via string.
+As with the Maps and Layers tabs, the list of data sources can be sorted by name or by last modification, and can also be filtered using a string.

 Each data source listed can be :guilabel:`Enabled` or :guilabel:`Disabled` by clicking the appropriate button.
 There is also the option to :guilabel:`Delete` the data source, in which case all associated layers will also be deleted (and all those layers removed from associated maps).

 In certain data sources, one or more resources may be available, and these are shown on the right side.
 (For example, a PostGIS database may have multiple spatial tables, all of which can be published as layers).
 Each resource will be indicated as either :guilabel:`Published` or :guilabel:`Unpublished`.
-Clicking this indicator will show the layer associated with this resource (if any).
+Clicking this indicator will show the layers associated with this resource (if any).

 .. _webmaps.composer.configuration.adddata:

 Add Data
 --------

-The :guilabel:`Add Data` wizard allows new data sources to be added (uploaded) to GeoServer, from which new layers ca nbe published.
+The :guilabel:`Add Data` wizard allows new data sources to be added (uploaded) to GeoServer, from which new layers can be published.

 Selecting a source
 ~~~~~~~~~~~~~~~~~~